…by Jim W. Dean, VT Editor, … with Press TV, Tehran

 It is time to basically put some qualifications on that.

 Posted by Jim W. Dean, Managing Editor on April 17, 2014, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.